ChuningWang/box_SoG/README.md

 odefunc_tracer.m -- Governing Equations of the tracer model.

-box_tracer_init.m -- Similar to box_init.m, calculate initial condition with climatology set-up.
-For tracers, it is not necessary to run climatology first; this script mostly serves as a test case.
+box_tracer_clim.m -- Run the tracer model with climatology set-up.
+This script mostly serves as a test case.

 box_tracer.m -- Similar to box_rt.m, real-time run.
 Keep in mind that for tracers, it is not necessary to run climatology first.